Kurento/kurento/source/user/installation_dev.rst

 These builds end up being uploaded to *Development* repositories so they can be installed by anyone.
 Use these if you want to develop *Kurento itself*, or if you want to try the latest changes before they are officially released.

 .. warning::
-   The pre-release versions represent the current state on the software development, so it can include undocumented changes, regressions, bugs or deprecations. **Never** use pre-release builds in a production environment.
+   The pre-release version always represents the current state on the software development, so it can include undocumented changes, regressions, bugs or deprecations. **Never** use pre-release builds in a production environment.